Professor Christopher Kellett

 Prof. Kellett earned Bachelor of Science degrees in Electrical Engineering and Mathematics from the University of California Riverside in 1997, and the Master of Science and Doctor of Philosophy in Electrical and Computer Engineering from the University of California Santa Barbara in 2000 and 2002, respectively.

 He subsequently held postdoctoral research positions at Ecole des Mines de Paris (France) in the Centre d'Automatique et Systemes, at the University of Melbourne (Australia) in the Department of Electrical and Electronic Engineering, and at the Hamilton Institute (Ireland), based at the National University of Ireland, Maynooth.
 Prof. Kellett joined the School of Electrical Engineering and Computing at the University of Newcastle in 2006.
-He has taught a range of subjects across electrical, computer, and telecommunications engineering as well as Carbon Accounting and Energy Auditing (ENGG3860), while his research interests span control, power systems, communication, and information theory.
-He currently teaches ENGG4440 - Nonlinear Control and Estimation, and CCL201x - International Climate Change Law and Policy available online via edX and co-coordinated with Dr. E. Aydos (U. Newcastle, Newcastle Law School) and A/Prof. S. Rudolph (Kyoto University).
+He has taught a range of subjects across electrical, computer, and telecommunications engineering as well as Carbon Accounting and Energy Auditing (ENGG3860) and CCL201x - International Climate Change Law and Policy available online via edX and co-coordinated with Dr. E. Aydos (U. Newcastle, Newcastle Law School) and A/Prof. S. Rudolph (Kyoto University).
+From 2020-2023 Prof. Kellett was the Director of the School of Engineering at the Australian National University, and spent 2024 on sabbatical with The Emergent Group located in Newcastle.
+At the beginning of 2025, Prof. Kellett took up part-time roles with ResTech Pty Ltd as Principal Researcher and with the RACE for 2030 CRC as a Research Specialist.
+Since 2020, Prof. Kellett has held an honorary appointment at the University of Newcastle.

 From 2012-2016, Prof. Kellett was supported by an Australian Research Council Future Fellowship.
 He has been awarded the Vice-Chancellor's Award for Teaching Excellence in the Faculty of Engineering and the Built Environment (2011) and a Research Fellowship for Experienced Researchers from the Alexander von Humboldt Foundation (Germany, 2012-2013).
 In 2013 he was one of eight Australian researchers selected for the Australia-Japan Emerging Research Leaders Exchange Program jointly sponsored by the Australian Academy of Technological Sciences and Engineering, the Engineering Academy of Japan, and the Japanese Society for the Promotion of Science.

-Prof. Kellett is an Associate Editor for the IEEE Transactions on Automatic Control, IEEE Control Systems Letters, and Mathematics of Control, Signals and Systems.
-He was previously an Associate Editor for the European Journal on Control (2013-2019) and was a member of the IEEE Control Systems Society Conference Editorial Board during 2007-2017.
+Prof. Kellett is a Senior Editor for the IEEE Transactions on Automatic Control, and the IEEE Transactions on Control Systems Technology.
+He is an Associate Editor for Mathematics of Control, Signals and Systems.
+He was previously an Associate Editor for the European Journal on Control (2013-2019), the IEEE Control Systems Letters (2017-2020), the IEEE Transactions on Automatic Control (2017-2020), and was a member of the IEEE Control Systems Society Conference Editorial Board during 2007-2017.
 He has served on the International Program Committees for several IFAC (International Federation on Automatic Control) conferences.
+He was the General Chair for the IFAC Symposium on Nonlinear Control Systems held in Canberra in January 2023.

 Research Expertise